rcsoccersim/manual/source/soccerserver.rst

 Offside Referee
 --------------------------------------------------

-The offside referee is a module that observe the field, particularly passes, to check whether offside foul happens.
-This module determines offside lines every cycle, then specifies several candidates from players which would result in an offside if they receive pass.
+The offside referee is a module that observes the field, particularly passes, to check whether the offside foul happens.
+This module determines offside lines every cycle, then specifies several candidates from players which would result in an offside if they receive a pass.

 The referee is configurable by some parameters in server.conf file. some useful parameters are explained below.